zuedev/the-lost-library/The Archives/D&D 5E Player Primer/source/rules.md

 | Encumbrance           | Variant                                                      |
 | Ignore Coin Weight    | Disabled                                                     |

-We also have the following changes to character creation:

-### Level 1 Extra Feat

-All characters are allowed to pick up an extra feat at level 1.

 ## Additional, Optional, & Variant Rules

 The following optional and variant rules are being used: